-This export has a sheet for each area of your event where users interact with a CTA, such as requesting follow-up with a sponsor.
+This export has a sheet for each area of your event where users interact with a Call to Action button, such as requesting follow-up with a sponsor.
 Each sheet has the following information:

 This export always has three sheets — Overviews, Challenges, and Leaderboards.

-Challenges shows name, email, and time completed for each person who answered a challenge, and the challenge number and description.
+Challenges - Shows name, email, and time completed for each person who answered a Game challenge, plus the challenge number and description

 Pro Tips! 😎

-Want to share these with your boss or client (or simply brag to a friend)?
+Want to share these with clients or stakeholders (or simply brag to a friend)?
 Click the Get Shareable Link button in the upper-right corner!
-There's no Socio Platform account required for them to review.
+Anyone with the link can see the Metrics page — no login required. 🔓

 The Filter by Time and Filter by Groups functions don't filter metrics exports.
 The exports will always include all data from every attendee in the event.